-When shippers have a significant number of LTL-sized orders that are destined for the same geographic area, they can be combined to create a full truckload shipment out to a pool distribution facility that serves the geographic area.
+When shippers have a significant number of LTL-sized orders that are destined for the same geographic area, they can be combined to create a full truckload shipment out to a freight pooling distribution facility that serves the geographic area.
 From this pool point, orders are shipped via LTL to end customers.

-Using a pooling strategy does not increase handling costs as it substitutes pool point costs for an LTL carrier’s terminal distribution costs.
+Using a logistics pooling strategy does not increase handling costs as it substitutes pool point costs for an LTL carrier’s terminal distribution costs.
 Transit time should not be impacted in this model.
-Shifting modes from LTL freight to truckload freight on the initial outbound leg of the shipment consolidates all of the orders into one master bill of lading, reducing costs.
+Shifting modes from LTL freight to truckload freight on the initial outbound leg of the shipment consolidates all the orders into one master bill of lading, reducing costs.

 Aggregation is creating a single shipment of multiple orders, originating from the same shipper to the same destination on the same day, that would otherwise be released as separate shipments.